 - Ask questions about your health history.
 Expect your doctor to ask about your medical history, including whether you've had recent hospitalizations or antibiotic treatments.

 - Analyze a stool sample.
 If your symptoms are severe, you may be asked to provide samples of your stool.
 Stool samples can be tested in a laboratory to determine which bacteria are causing your antibiotic-associated diarrhea.
-This helps your doctor select the proper treatment.
+This can help your doctor select the proper treatment.

 Treatments and drugs